 This course combines an introduction to the formal, theoretical, and normative structures of human rights with analyses of contemporary case studies.
 It illustrates several critical human rights issues, debates, and practices that demonstrate the increasing significance of ethnographic field methods and related interpretive analysis.
 Accepting that agreement on and realization of human rights often require negotiation and compromise, the course illustrates why, and suggests how, realization of many broadly-defined human rights requires specific contextualization.

 Through the International Human Rights Clinic, students merge theory with practice and learn core skills necessary to become effective and thoughtful human rights advocates.
 Students work on pressing and timely human rights problems around the world, in collaboration with leading international and local human rights organizations.
 Those in the Clinic have the opportunity to explore a range of approaches to advancing the interests of clients and affected communities.
-Read more about International Human Rights Clinic
+For example, students interview survivors and document abuse; undertake legal, factual, and strategic analysis; and interact Read more about International Human Rights Clinic

 This course will examine how visual stories affect the practice of human rights advocacy.
 With weekly documentary film screenings, we will examine the interconnectedness of advocacy and visual representations.
 Considering that documentaries make a claim to represent "the real," is there a commensurate way to visually represent human capacities for suffering and violence?
 What are the challenges that activists and filmmakers face when they are representing experiences and perspectives different than their own?
-Read more about Visual Justice: Documentary Film and Human Rights
+How have visual representations of mass atrocities simultaneously informed and Read more about Visual Justice: Documentary Film and Human Rights

 Why do human rights violations occur and what can be done to prevent them?
 What difference do human rights treaties make for changing state practices?
 How can governments, international organizations, and human rights NGOs contribute to bringing about positive human rights change?
 This class will integrate reading, discussion, and class projects of the theory and practice of human rights to try to answer these questions and others.
-Read more about The Theory and Practice of Human Rights
+We will examine political, economic, psychological and ideological explanations for human rights violations, and theories of state commitment and compliance Read more about The Theory and Practice of Human Rights

 How and to what extent are human rights discussed, contested, and protected in Sub-Saharan Africa?
 This course considers answers to this question by taking seriously both variation and commonalities across Sub-Saharan African countries.
 Topics covered include slavery, apartheid, social and economic rights, LGBT rights, the International Criminal Court, and Kony 2012.
 The study of human rights in any context also requires some understanding of the configurations of power, state institutions and civil society in that context.
-Read more about Social Studies 98oa - Human Rights in Africa
+We therefore also devote some time to considering colonial Read more about Social Studies 98oa - Human Rights in Africa

 This course seeks to give an introduction to contemporary discussions about justice, human rights, and religion.
 It will survey the conceptions of rights within political theology and within contemporary theories of justice.
 Special attention will be given to the work of Rawls, Habermas, Nussbaum, Sen, Walzer, Sandel, Moltmann, Woltersdorf, and Schmitt.
 It will seek to show how a conception of human rights relates to religion within the framework of a discourse ethics.
 Note: Last hour of course is a required discussion session.
-Read more about Introduction to Human Rights and Justice
+Offered jointly with the Faculty of Arts and Sciences as Read more about Introduction to Human Rights and Justice

 Studies how human rights perspective illuminates relations between state authority and individuals and defines standards of behavior that societies agree to aspire to reach.
 Topics include the 1948 Universal Declaration of Human Rights, rights in political and economic spheres, the rights of women, children, and refugees, international human rights law and international humanitarian law, and the state, regional, and international processes and structures that establish and monitor the regime of international human rights law.